|Home||Natural Family Living||Big Life Issues||Animal-

 When we are born vaginally, we are seeded with a microbiome, which is a vast and healthy community of bacteria that live with us, in our gut and on our skin.
 This microbiome that we receive at birth and in early life basically programmes our immune system (learn more in the documentary MicroBirth).

 Tribes live close to the bacteria and dirt of nature.
-They sourced clean water and handled their sanitation intelligently (unlike medieval Europe).
+They sourced clean water and handled their sewage intelligently (unlike medieval Europe).
 They are healthy.
 We can be too!

 When we distance ourselves from nature, bad things happen.
 For example, allergies become rampant.